susuhahnml/asp-game-strategies/src/approaches/pruned_minmax/README.md

-# Min-max pruned by ASP
+# Minimax pruned by ASP

 ## Description